HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/gun_mounts.md

 - Due to their positioning and low health, Gun Mounts are poor cover from enemies.

-# Trivia

-- The Gun Mounts were designed by platonthek.

 # History
 - [v0.21.2](https://github.com/HasangerGames/suroi/releases/tag/v0.20.0)
   - Fixed gun mount loot phasing through walls